MohammadWasil/Sentiment-Analysis-IMDb-Movie-Review/README.md

 ## Dataset

-Two files - 1) labeledTrainData 2) testData.
+There are Two datasets - 1) labeledTrainData 2) testData.
 These datasets have been downloaded from Kaggle Competition - Bags of Words Meets Bags Of Popcorn.

 LabeledTrainData has 25000 rows containing 3 columns - id, Sentiment, review.<br/>